Last updated on August 13th, 2018 at 04:18 pm

-In her book (a sort-of bible I read along with Marcia Wieder’s ‘Making Your Dreams Come True’) It’s Only Too Late If You Don’t Start Now Barbara Sher talks openly about dealing with fear as part of your big dreams.
+In her book, It’s Only Too Late If You Don’t Start Now Barbara Sher writes about dealing with fear as part of big dreams.

 What over-extended adults are really afraid will overwhelm them is a broken heart.
 They are afraid the pain will flood over them, and they’ll drown in it.